 Learn about the grantee partners of the Global Statelessness Fund, our impact across regions and thematic areas, and our future commitments.

-We are immensely proud of the groups we will be supporting and the impact of their work.
-On this page, you can find information about our first grantees.
+We are immensely proud of the initiatives we are supporting and the impact of their work.
+On this page, you can find information about our grantee partners.

 In line with the extent of statelessness within different regions, we aim to have a geographical balance in the grantees we support.

-Currently, we are supporting 4 groups in Africa, 6 groups in the Americas, 8 groups in the Asia Pacific, 3 groups in MENA, and 4 groups in Europe.
+Currently, we are supporting 10 initiatives in Africa, 8 in the Americas, 18 in the Asia Pacific, 12 in MENA, and 8 in Europe.

 The different ways in which people are affected by statelessness bring forth different and complementary solutions to this pressing issue.

-Of our grantees, 48% are working on statelessness as it impacts minorities, 24% are working on issues relating to migrants & refugees, 16% have a gender perspective, and 12% work on statelessness as a broad thematic issue.
+Within our grantee partner community of 56 initiatives, 28 are working on statelessness as it impacts minorities, 11 are working on issues relating to migrants & refugees, 8 have a gender perspective, and 9 work on statelessness as a broad thematic issue.

-In more than 40 countries across the world, nationality laws discriminate on the basis of sex.
-This means that women’s lived experience is crucial in pursuing meaningful change against statelessness and discriminatory nationality laws.
+In more than 40 countries worldwide, nationality laws still discriminate on the basis of sex.
+Young people are often at the forefront of activism and advocacy, yet their initiatives remain under-resourced.
+The lived experiences of women and young people are therefore crucial to driving meaningful change against statelessness and discriminatory nationality laws.

-Groups led by people impacted by statelessness often face difficulties in registering their organizations.
+Groups led by people impacted by statelessness and denial of equal nationality rights often face difficulties in registering their organizations.
 This puts them at a disadvantage in accessing traditional funding sources and ensuring the sustainability of their work.

 We recognize the importance of the work done by groups in more complex and hard-to-reach situations.
 Together with our partner and fiscal host Open Collective Europe, we come up with tailored funding solutions for each of our grantees, including unregistered groups.

 We fund organizations engaged in rights-based work to combat statelessness and discriminatory nationality laws in their countries or regions, or globally.
-As such, we believe that our grantees are best placed to make their spending decisions and our grants are 100% flexible.
+We believe that our grantees are best placed to make their spending decisions and our grants are 100% flexible.

 We keep application and reporting processes simple, people-centered, effective, and informative.

-Through this reporting approach, we will stay up to date with the impact of our funds, and the needs and priorities of our grantees.
+Through this reporting approach, we stay up to date with the impact of our funds, and the needs and priorities of our grantee partners.

-We want the Fund to be shaped by those who know best– people who work on the ground with communities leading work addressing statelessness.
-For this end, we will continue to develop our participatory grantmaking model.
+We want the Fund to be shaped by those who know best– people who work on the ground with communities, leading work addressing statelessness.
+To this end, our processes continue to be shaped by the input and priorities of our grantee partners and those affected by statelessness and the denial of equal nationality rights.